Chris Rose (politician)

 Christopher Andrew Rose (born August 1990) is an American politician serving as a Republican member of the West Virginia Senate for the 2nd district.
 He is the chair of the Senate Energy, Industry and Mining Committee.
 He currently works as a controls technician for an electrical utility company.
 He formerly worked as a fourth generation coal miner for 14 years.
 Rose is from McDowell County.
 He graduated from Bluefield State College with a bachelor’s degree in mechanical engineering technology.

+West Virginia enlargement

-Following Democrat victories in the 2025 United States elections, particularly in neighbouring Virginia, Rose introduced legislation which invited 3 counties in Maryland and 27 in Virginia to join West Virginia.
+Following the Democratic Party's victories in the 2025 United States elections, particularly in neighboring Virginia, Rose introduced legislation which invited 3 counties in Maryland and 27 in Virginia to join West Virginia.
 This resolution followed Abigail Spanberger's Democratic flip of the Virginia governorship, and Maryland Governor Wes Moore's decision to form a redistricting advisory commission.
+Rose later expanded his invitation to six more counties on November 18 in what he termed an "appeal to heaven".